AkashnilRecovered/AkashnilRecovered/README.md

 # Introduction
 <h3 align="center"></h3><br>
 <p align="center">
 Welcome to the next evolution of San Andreas....

 This modpack is of....
-21.5 GB
+21.5 GB.

+Please beware of loading this game into a new game, it might not work and crash.

+This modpack has some superpower mods, if you're okay with that.
 # Download
 <p align="center">Soon
 <br><br>